 Identify as soon as possible all eligible Teacher Candidates

-Match Teacher Candidate with Mentors (preferred match includes same site and similar grade level, credential authorization, and subject matter)
+Match Teacher Candidate with Mentors within 30 days of enrollment, following district approved mentor selection procedures.
+(Preferred match includes same site and similar grade level, credential authorization, and subject matter)

 Conduct initial Site Orientation for Teacher Candidates to inform them about site and district resources, personnel, health and safety, and special education policies and procedures